0xjuju/Agent-TwitStor/README.md

 Use AI Agents to create short stories.
 The system relies on a "Writer", "Audience", and "Critic" agent.

 ### <u>Writer Agent<u/>
-Uses retrieval augmentation to learn the structure and styles of highly acclaimed novels and writing styles
+Uses retrieval augmentation to learn the structure and styles of highly acclaimed novels and writing styles.
+Given user context about characters, settings, tone, conflicts etc., this agent will create a short story combining these ideas with a well-structured writing format and story transition.

 ### <u>Audience Agenet<u/>
 Learn different aspects of what users tend to like about books (characters, plot, story transition etc.) through public,